 Re-use a water bottle

 Even water is expensive in Iceland.
-Fortunately, the tap water is drinkable and so you can save yourself a small fortune by refilling a bottle rather than buying a new one every time.
+Fortunately, Icelandic tap water is drinkable and so you can save yourself a small fortune with a reusable water bottle.
 Plan ahead and bring one from home or buy one at the start of your trip and reuse it.
 Despite seeming painstakingly obvious, it’s one of the most effective money saving tips for Iceland.
 You’ll also find tap water is free in many places if you just ask – so don’t be afraid to.
 That way you have more to spend elsewhere in this beautiful country.

 For the brave, camping is one way to avoid accommodation costs.
 Either bring your own equipment with you or rent it on arrival – although bringing it with you will save extra cash!
 Campsites will vary in cost but near Seljalandsfoss rates are 1,300 ISK per night for each adult.